jitsi/handbook/docs/devops-guide/opensuse.md

 ## Configuration

 The following sections describe how to configure the different packages.
-Replace `<FQDN>` with your domain name.
+Replace `<FQDN>` with your domain name and `YOURSECRET3` with a strong password.

 ### Prosody